vhsenna/django-to-do-app-user-login/README.md

 # To Do List with User Registration & Login

-To Do List with User Registration, Login, Search and CRUD with Django.
+To Do List with user registration, login, search and CRUD with Django.

 Class Based Views links: